Classical ballet: beginners

 The topics follow a traditional teaching structure of barre, centre practice, adage and allegro work.
 Barre work helps to improve posture, alignment and flexibility.
 Centre work will work on co-ordination, improving stamina and at the same time understanding the basic technique and style.

-These elements will be taught using a range of ballet exercises and combinations.
-Elements of Floor Barre and Pilates will be introduced and will lead to increased awareness and ability with regard to co-ordination, balance, rhythm, dynamics and musicality.
-We will use this learning to practise a range of short dance enchainment’s (combinations), hoping to build to a routine by the end of term to experience the liberation of dancing.
+These elements will be taught using a range of ballet exercises and combinations and will lead to increased awareness and ability with regard to co-ordination, balance, rhythm, dynamics and musicality.
+We will use this learning to practise a range of short dance enchainment’s (combinations).
 You will become familiar with the standard French vocabulary used in ballet.